Ashy-headed laughingthrush: Behaviour

 As with other babbler species, ashy-headed laughingthrushes frequently occur in groups of up to a dozen, and are also often found in the mixed feeding flocks typical of tropical Asian jungle.
 They feed mainly on insects, but also eat jungle berries.

 In culture

 In Sri Lanka, this bird is known as alu demalichcha ("ash-babbler") in Sinhala language.
-The ashy-headed laughingthrush appears in a 3 rupee Sri Lankan postal stamp,.
+The ashy-headed laughingthrush appears on a 3 rupee Sri Lankan postal stamp,.